 The interest in developing this work in Tbilisi builds on an earlier site visit in 2018, which initiated an ongoing engagement with the region’s landscape, plant ecologies, and material traditions.
-The project emerges from that experience, as a way of returning to and working within those conditions through a collaborative and process-oriented structure.

-The proposal is grounded in the history of natural dyes used in Georgian and Caucasian carpet-making, where color followed the sequence plant → dye → thread → carpet.
-The Artist Garden carries this logic forward, rearticulating it as:
+The proposal is grounded in the history of natural dyes used in Georgian and Caucasian carpet-making, where color followed the sequence:

 plant → pigment → material → artwork.

-This is not a departure from tradition, but an extension from the production of a fixed object toward a more open engagement with material processes, temporality, and site.
+This is not a departure from tradition, but an extension—from the production of a fixed object toward a more open engagement with material processes, temporality, and site.
 Pigment becomes a medium that can move across drawing, painting, paper, and installation, while remaining rooted in ecological and seasonal cycles.

 Developed in collaboration with VA[A]DS, the project would engage a small group of students (approximately 15–25), allowing for close, studio-like interaction while also opening into broader participation through workshops and shared activities.
-The campus itself, open and transitional spaces, offers a compelling context in which to situate a distributed, living work.

 The structure is intentionally light and responsive: